 We are Paul and Kathryn Wilson, retired physicians.
 Kathryn grew up in a church pastored by Dallas graduates.
-Dr. David Cotton was the senior pastor.
-Chaplin Bill Bryan started his first ministry after graduating from DTS as the Youth pastor for her church.
-Dr. Michael Lawson was the associate pastor.
+Dr. David Cotton was the senior pastor, and Chaplin Bill Bryan started his first ministry after graduating from DTS as the Youth pastor for Kathryn’s church, where Dr. Michael Lawson was the associate pastor.
 She and Dr. Mark Hitchcock grew up together in the same Sunday School class from the nursery through high school.
-She didn’t realize until well into adulthood that not everyone was pre-trib and pre-millennial!
+Kathryn didn’t realize until well into adulthood that not everyone was pre-trib and pre-millennial!

 We have traveled often with the DTS travel program and have done all the tours including the Holy Land, Travels of Paul and both the German/Swiss Reformation and the English Reformation.
 We have enjoyed the fellowship and great learning opportunities to travel with Dr. Bailey and a number of excellent professors.

 We feel DTS is fully dedicated to Biblical inerrancy and Biblical teaching of students who preach God’s Word throughout the world as both pastors and teachers.
 In particular we are excited about the ongoing plan to translate their teaching into multiple languages.
 They have a Spanish and Chinese curriculum and are working on Arabic.
 We feel blessed to be a part of this ministry with a rich history and bright future.
 We trust the Lord to use our annual gifts and estate gift to DTS in a way that will be a blessing long after we are gone.

 Matthew 6:21 For where your treasure is, there your heart will be also.